 - CCBM: The CCBM enables Eurosystem counterparties to use eligible marketable assets issued (i.e. registered or deposited) or held in other euro area countries as collateral.

 - Eligible links: Eligible marketable assets may be mobilised by using links between national SSSs where such links have been positively assessed under the Eurosystem User Assessment Framework.
 Once the assets have been transferred to another SSS via eligible links, they can be used through local procedures in the same way as domestic collateral.
+The CCBM may also be used in combination with eligible links.

 For the cross-border mobilisation of non-marketable assets in Eurosystem credit operations, distinct CCBM procedures have been established.